frequency-chain/frequency/designdocs/delegation.md

 Market research makes it clear that End Users are extremely reluctant to pay to use applications, particularly social networks.
 This means there needs to be some way to onboard End Users and relay their activity through the DSNP platform without charging them.
-On Ethereum and now on Frequency, the use of authorized Delegates enables the creation of End User accounts as well as processing and storing user messages and other data for the End Users, paid for by a Provider, who can recoup these costs by other means (outside the scope of this Design Document).
+The use of authorized Delegates enables the creation of End User accounts as well as processing and storing user messages and other data for the End Users, paid for by a Provider, who can recoup these costs by other means (outside the scope of this Design Document).
 The vast majority of this activity will not reside on chain, however, Frequency needs to be able to coordinate the exchange of data, and to securely allow an End User or any other type of account holder to manage their Delegates.
-The delegation is managed by assigning each account, called a Message Sourcing Account or MSA, an ID number, called an MsaId.
+The delegation is managed by assigning each account, called a Message Source Account or MSA, an ID number, called an MsaId.

 ## Goals and Non-Goals
 Delegation, roughly speaking, must allow all Create, Read, Update and Delete (CRUD) operations by a Delegating MSA to fulfill the purpose of giving other MSAs proper authority over their Delegates.